marcopersi/profiling-service/README.md

 # Reload/Regenerate DB Schema using postgres and JooQ
 If you have to recreate the dB schema in postgres, for example as a foundation for the jooq generator, you may load the schema file to postgres directly using

-code psql -h localhost -U postgres -d profiling_db -f src/main/resources/schema.sql
+<code>psql -h localhost -U postgres -d profiling_db -f src/main/resources/schema.sql</code>

 Where the
 * -U is the userId